ROCm/rocm-examples/Frameworks-integrations/MIGraphX/Quantizations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Torch-MIGraphX provides a custom Quantizer for performing quantization
 that is compatible with MIGraphX.

-Additional configs will also work as
-long as the configs ensure symmetric quantization using the signed int8
+Note: Additional configs will also work as long as the configs ensure symmetric quantization using the signed int8
 datatype.
-Currently, only symmetric quantization is supported in
+Currently, only symmetric quantization is supported in MIGraphX.
-MIGraphX.

 .. code:: ipython3